Hars15kth/-HGNN-News/README.md

 | Accuracy   | **0.900** |               0.650 |
 | Final loss | **0.214** | approximately 0.750 |

-For a performance metric $M$ where larger values are preferable, define the relative improvement as
+For a metric $M$ where larger values are preferable, define the relative improvement as

 $$\Delta_M$$